Navigating zoning and land planning regulations can be difficult without the guidance of our land use attorney in New Jersey.

 - Regardless of whether the project is a single-family home construction or a shopping center, zoning approval will likely be required.

-- The experts at Curbelo Law are prepared to advise their clients to obtain all the required approvals.
+- Experts in this matter are prepared to advise their clients to obtain all the required approvals.
 These range from local approvals to Department of Transportation (NJDOT) approvals.

 - It is critical to note that under municipal land use law in the state, each property will be treated separately.